Privacy and Data Protection Policy

 - We only share data where we are required by law or with carefully selected suppliers and trusted partners who do work for us, for example, a mailing house to send out our newsletter.
 All our partners are required by their contract with us to treat your data as carefully as we do, to only use it as instructed and to allow us to check they do this.

-- You can change your marketing preferences at any time by contacting our Supporter Services team – email@example.com / 01252 237792.
+- You can change your marketing preferences at any time by contacting our Central Operations team – email@example.com / 01252 237792.

 We collect information when you interact with us in order to build a world where brain tumours are defeated.